 Raising Capital: The Process, the Players, and Strategic Considerations

-New projects not only need funding—they need the right type of funding.
 Learn about the decision frameworks financial professionals use to arrive at the company's optimal capital structure.
-Learn how to choose between debt and equity funding, and when to consider acquiring funds from capital markets.
-Discover how capital structure decisions at the company level influence project decisions at the departmental level.
+Obtain a thorough understanding of the strategic considerations involved in raising funds for the purpose of investing in projects.
+Find out how capital structure decisions at the company level influence project decisions at the departmental level.

 Who Should Take this Course?

 This course is designed for non-financial managers who are responsible for making integrated financial decisions and need a fundamental understanding of the process, players, and strategic considerations of raising capital.

 Participants who complete this course will be able to...

 - View the process of raising capital in a broad context of capital-related decisions regarding the mix of capital and the process of entering into capital markets

 - Explain how decisions in your department or division are influenced by capital structuring decisions